 This is a very clear sign that something is wrong and that a change is needed.
 Whether it’s that you no longer enjoy going to work, to social events, or being around certain people, the dread you feel is an obvious sign that something isn’t right.

-It may eve be a sign that you need to seek other (more professional) help if your dread is serious enough or causing you to be unable to function.
-Do not sweep this sign under the rug an ignore it!
+It may even be a sign that you need to seek other (more professional) help if your dread is serious enough or causing you to be unable to function.
+Sometimes there are things you must let to of to get the life you want and that can be a hard thing to admit.
+But do not sweep this sign under the rug an ignore it!

 Change Indicator #8: You’re feeling resentful, angry, bitter, or depressed